Are you looking for inspiration for podcast questions in 2022? We’ve got you!

-One of the most difficult parts of hosting a video podcast is finding ways to make your remote interviews unique.
+One of the most difficult parts of hosting and starting a podcast is finding ways to make your remote interviews unique.
 After all, it seems like everyone has an interview-style podcast these days.

 Your audience wants to hear something fresh from you and your host—which means you need to ask the hard-hitting and intriguing questions that will bring out the best in your guest.

 In this post, we’ll give you 50 great podcast interview questions to help you hold amazing interviews for your listeners in 2022.
 Then, we’ll give some tips for what goes into a good interview question, plus what you should avoid asking.
 And of course, we’ll tackle the ever-present question: should you send interview questions ahead of time?